kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ## English

-For a reference case, let's plot the distribution of words in the English, per the list in `/usr/share/dict/words` on my MacOS 12.5.
+For a reference case, let's plot the distribution of words in the English language, per the list in `/usr/share/dict/words` on my MacOS 12.5.

 ```python
 with open("/usr/share/dict/words") as f: